hacksparr0w/mesmer/README.md

 ### `mesmer.json`

-`mesmer.json` is a configuration file that lets Mesmer know where to look for your ES modules that will later be rendered into HTML documents.
+`mesmer.json` is a configuration file that lets Mesmer know where to look for your ES modules.
 Each ES module you include in your project's configuration file should contain at least a `default` export pointing to a React component that shall be used in the rendering process.
 All possible module exports that can affect Mesmer's behavior will be discussed later.

 An example `mesmer.json` file can look roughly as following